pwittchen/ReactiveSensors/README.md

 }
 ```

-In addition, we can let our subscription crash and handle this use case in `onError` implementation of the `Subscriber`:
+In addition, we can let our subscription crash and handle this use case in `onError(throwable)` method implementation of the `Subscriber`:

 ```java
 new ReactiveSensors(context).observeSensor(Sensor.TYPE_GYROSCOPE)